rmwferguson/markdown-cv/index.md

 ## lab skills

 ### Molecular biology
-*S tandard skills such as electrophoresis and aseptic methods.
+* Standard skills such as electrophoresis and aseptic methods.
 * PCR, qPCR
 *	Next gen seq library prep with netxtra indexes.
 *	DNA extraction and purification (various and method development)